krl4005/Supercell-Myokit/README.md

 ### Update the .mmt file to align with Myokit best practices

+You should only complete this step if you converted the Tor-ORd file from CellML to .mmt.

 Add the following code to the bottom of the `tor_ord.mmt` file:
 ```
 [[protocol]]